Generated at: 2026-05-16 05:52:53

 Additionally, the highly attentive support we received after implementation was very reassuring.
 From our sales representatives to our customer success managers, they carefully walked us through the manuals and provided thorough support during meetings and training sessions, allowing us to proceed with the implementation with confidence.

-Although you initially implemented Side Sonar, you were among the first to transition to our management strategy platform, PLANSonar, starting in the spring of 2025.
+Initially, you implemented Side Sonar, but you were among the first to transition to our management strategy platform, PLANSonar, starting in the spring of 2025.

 Yamazaki